Cyb10101/dev-vm-linux/usage.md

 ### Passwords

+The default username is "root" or "admin".
+The default password is "Admin123" or "Admin123!".

 The passwords of Linux users are the same as the user names.
 Note: You can't connect your ssh with the user "root".